Articles on: Getting Started

 2. Changes save automatically (inline) or click Apply (bulk)

-• Actual supplier lead time
+• Lead Time (days) - Actual supplier lead time

 Configure Product Settings